-Non-U.S. citizens (without permanent resident status) are not eligible to receive federal aid, but are eligible to receive non-government scholarships.
-International students without permanent residency should consult with Cooke Foundation staff regarding their financial aid options.
+Non-U.S. citizens (without permanent resident status) and international students are not eligible to receive federal aid but are eligible to receive non-government scholarships.
+These students should consult with their financial aid officer to ask about any other aid available.